Philippines to buy 12 South Korean fighters for $422 million

-MANILA (Reuters) - The Philippines is to acquire a squadron of FA-50 fighters from South Korea in a deal worth $422 million (18.9 billion pesos), a senior Philippine defense official said on Friday, boosting its capability as tension simmers in the South China Sea.
+MANILA, Feb 21 (Reuters) - The Philippines is to acquire a squadron of FA-50 fighters from South Korea in a deal worth $422 million (18.9 billion pesos), a senior Philippine defence official said on Friday, boosting its capability as tension simmers in the South China Sea.

-“This is a very important project together with the frigate of the navy because of our objective of building a minimum credible defense,” Manalo told reporters.
+“This is a very important project together with the frigate of the navy because of our objective of building a minimum credible defence,” Manalo told reporters.

-The Philippines has embarked on a five-year, 75 billion-pesos ($1.68 billion) modernization program to improve its capability to defend its maritime borders against the creeping expansion of China in the South China Sea.
+The Philippines has embarked on a five-year, 75 billion-pesos ($1.68 billion) modernisation programme to improve its capability to defend its maritime borders against the creeping expansion of China in the South China Sea.

 In 2012, it lost control of the Scarborough Shoal and since May last year, China’s vessels have been in the vicinity of the Second Thomas Shoal in the disputed Spratlys, where Philippine troops are stationed on a grounded transport ship.